 10) Buy a Good Book

 Nothing cures a gloomy day like curling up and reading a good book.
-Swing by The Cottage Bookstore in Glen Arbor to pick up local Northern Michigan books like The Ice Caves of Leelanau: A Visual Exploration by Ken Scott.
-Or head over to Leelanau Books in Leland to enjoy a nice read in the recently updated tasting room and cafe, The Redheads.
+Swing by The Cottage Book Shop in Glen Arbor to pick up local Northern Michigan books like The Ice Caves of Leelanau: A Visual Exploration by Ken Scott.
+Or head over to Leelanau Books in Leland to enjoy a nice read in the tasting room and cafe.